Aleksandrs Macijevskis

 Aleksandrs Macijevskis (born June 26, 1975) is a Latvian professional ice hockey player, currently playing for HK Kurbads of the Latvian Hockey League (LHL).

 Playing career

-Macijevskis began his career in Dinamo Riga, however he only played for Dinamo successor Pārdaugava Rīga, where he played for tree seasons through 1992–93 to 1994–95.
+Macijevskis began his career in Dinamo Riga, however he only played for Dinamo successor Pārdaugava Rīga, where he played for three seasons through 1992–93 to 1994–95.

 He spent most of his career in Denmark where he played for several clubs, most notably for Odense Bulldogs.
 During his career he has played in Finland, Belarus, Norway and Sweden.

 International

 Macijevskis played for team Latvia in World Championships and in 2002 Winter Olympics.
 From 1996 till 2005 he was regular on team Latvia roster.